tataothow/project/SUBMISSION_README.md

 **Use this section to document your automated build and deployment process.**

-what triggers the pipline is the push and pull_request to my main branch, this makes sure that code changes is reflected in the CI/CD,
+what triggers the pipline is the push and pull_request to my main branch, this makes sure that the code changes is reflected in the CI/CD.

 stages:
-build - the frontend Builds the React frontend application into a production-ready bundle,this goes for the backend builds the python backend application into a Docker image. test - runs test for backend, (I didn't do it for frontend) deploy - Pushes the Docker images to a container registry (docker pull tataothow101/backend) (docker pull tataothow101/frontend)
+Build - the frontend Builds the React frontend application into a production-ready bundle,this goes for the backend builds the python backend application into a Docker image.

+Test - runs test for backend, (I didn't do it for frontend) Deploy - Pushes the Docker images to a container registry (docker pull tataothow101/backend) (docker pull tataothow101/frontend)

 Dockerfile: Each service (frontend and backend) has its own Dockerfile, which defines the environment and dependencies required to build the image.
 Docker build used to build the Docker images based on the Dockerfiles. docker push command is used to push the built images to a container registry.

 The CI/CD pipeline automates the process of building, testing, and deploying the Docker images.
 It triggers the build and push steps whenever changes are pushed to the repository.

 <!-- NOTE: It is not compulsory to include detailed explanations, writing succint concise points would also sufice.
 Make sure maintain readability and clarity. -->